Seinfeld's India shows called off for want of parking space

 Seinfeld, best known for his eponymous hit TV series in the 1990s, was to perform his stand-up routines on March 14 and 15 at a Mumbai stadium.
-Ticket prices ranged from 7,500 rupees ($120) to 12,500 rupees ($200) and the money is to be refunded.
+Ticket prices ranged from 7,500 rupees (80 pounds) to 12,500 rupees and the money is to be refunded.

 (Reuters blog - Comedius Interruptus: Seinfeld organizer cancels show reut.rs/1EG1WnE )